Panama Metro: Early operations

+Los Andes station is the most used on Line 1.

 On April 5, 2014, Line 1 was opened, and the first public passenger trips on the new system were carried out.
 The next day, the line entered active passenger revenue service.
 In its first year of operations, the system carried 200,000 people per day on average, 25% more than had been expected.

 The initial segment of Panama Metro's Line 1 ran over a mostly north–south route, from Los Andes to the Albrook bus station (where the system's maintenance shop is located), and extended over 13.7 km of route, including 7.2 km underground and 6.5 km elevated.
 Initially, Line 1 had 11 passenger stations: 5 elevated, 5 underground, and 1 at-grade; 3 more stations were later added.
 The twelfth station, Lotería, which was the sixth underground station, opened on August 27, 2014.
 The El Ingenio subway station, located between the underground Fernández de Córdoba station and the first elevated station, 12 de Octubre, was originally scheduled to open in August 2014, but it opened on May 8, 2015.

 The original northern terminus station of the metro was Los Andes.
 However, it was a temporary terminus station since the government had approved an extension of Line 1 to a final elevated station in San Isidro.
 San Isidro was also originally scheduled to open in August 2014, but it finally opened on August 15, 2015.
 The extension to San Isidro added 2.1 km of route to the system and extended the metro's total route length to 15.8 km.
 The line was extended an additional 2.3 km to the north to a new terminus at Villa Zaita which opened on April 25, 2024, bringing the total line length to 18.1 km.